Premature Labour and Birth

 What to expect

-Your pulse, blood pressure and temperature will be monitored, and you’ll be asked for a urine sample to check for infection.
+They will ask if they can monitor your pulse, blood pressure and temperature and ask you for a urine sample to check for infection.

-You will be offered an examination with a speculum (which is used when having a smear test) and possibly a vaginal examination to assess if you are in labour.
-You may be offered a swab test which will indicate how likely you are to go into labour within a week.
+You will be offered an examination with a speculum (used for a smear test) and possibly a vaginal examination to assess if you are in labour.
+You may be offered a swab test, indicating your likelihood of going into labour within a week.

-An ultrasound scan may be offered to assess your baby and their movements, check the amount of amniotic fluid and see how well your placenta is working.
+An ultrasound scan may be offered to assess your baby and their movements, check the amount of amniotic fluid and check how well the placenta is functioning.

-If there is time, you will be offered two doses of steroids, 12 hours apart, to help your baby’s lungs to mature.
-This can help your baby to breathe when they are born.
-You may also be offered a dose of intravenous magnesium sulphate to protect your baby’s brain, if you are between 24+0 and 33+6 weeks of pregnancy.
+If there is time, you will be offered two doses of steroids, 12 hours apart, to help your baby’s lungs mature.
+This can help your baby breathe when they are born.
+If you are 24-33 weeks pregnant, you may be offered a dose of intravenous magnesium sulphate to protect your baby’s brain.

 A member of the neonatal team will talk to you about your baby’s care before they are born.
-If there’s time, they may also show you around the Neonatal Unit or Special Care Baby Unit and answer your questions.
+They may also show you the Neonatal Unit or Special Care Baby Unit and answer your questions if there’s time.

-Your baby’s heart rate will be closely monitored throughout labour to make sure they’re reacting well to contractions.
-If they start to struggle, you may be advised to have a caesarean.
+They will closely monitor your baby’s heart rate throughout labour to ensure they react well to contractions.
+If they struggle, you may be advised to have a caesarean.

 Read more